• Skip to content

 A bus gate is a short section of road which only buses and authorised vehicles can use.
 All Bristol's bus gates are in use 24-hours a day, seven days a week.
 CCTV cameras operate to make sure drivers obey bus gate restrictions.

-What the East Bristol Liveable Neighbourhood (EBLN) bus gates will look like
+What the East Bristol Liveable Neighbourhood (EBLN) bus gates look like

-Bus gates have the words ‘bus gate' marked on the road at the entrance to the bus gate.
-Some bus gates also have a section of red road surface.
-Only buses and authorised vehicles can use a bus gate.
+The bus gates have the words ‘bus gate' marked on the road at the entrance to them.
+They also have a section of red road surface.

 East Bristol Liveable Neighbourhood bus gate sign example